m-yuhas/sequential_turn_signal/README.md

 ### Software
 ![Loading...](images/fsm.png)

-The software component is composed of two finite state machine running on an MSP430 microcontroller.
+The software component is composed of two finite state machines running on an MSP430 microcontroller.
 There is one FSM for each turn signal: when the input signal line goes high, the FSM begins traversing through the output pattern vectors with transitions based on times.
 Once the input signal line goes low,